 Secure Process Data Recording and Management

-Paper based circular and strip recorders have long been considered a secure way of capturing and recording critical process data.
+For many years Eurotherm’s paper based circular and strip recorders have been considered a secure way of capturing and recording critical process data.

 Naturally, there is some concern around maintaining data security and integrity with these new technologies.